← Back to blog

 Ground-level ozone doesn’t come out of a car exhaust directly.
 It’s manufactured by chemistry — and the recipe requires three ingredients: nitrogen oxides, volatile organic compounds, and sunlight.

-Why it peaks in the afternoon The photochemical reaction takes time.
+The photochemical reaction takes time.
 Morning rush hour produces the NOx and VOC precursors; by early afternoon, sunlight has had several hours to work on them.
 This is why ozone levels typically peak between noon and 4pm, hours after the traffic that caused it has dispersed.
-On hot, sunny, calm days — when the precursors can't be diluted by wind — ozone builds to its highest concentrations.
+On hot, sunny, calm days — when the precursors can’t be diluted by wind — ozone builds to its highest concentrations.

 Breathing elevated ozone is like bathing your airways in a mild bleach solution.
 That’s not a metaphor — ozone is a powerful oxidant, and it reacts with the delicate tissue lining the respiratory tract much as it reacts with organic material generally: by oxidising and damaging it.

-Checking Ozone Levels Before Outdoor Activity
+Checking Levels

-Ozone's afternoon peak and weather dependence make it more predictable than many pollutants — which means protecting yourself is largely a matter of timing.
+Ozone’s afternoon peak and weather dependence make it more predictable than many pollutants — which means protecting yourself is largely a matter of timing.
+Morning is almost always better for outdoor exercise in summer.
+If you wake up to a hot, still, cloudless summer morning, plan for afternoon ozone to be elevated even if the morning reading looks fine.